Yanndd1/rewheel/Readme.md

 Changes the hold angle above level for Delirium / Skyline

 ##### Arguments
-- `elevatedAngle` - Angle above level for going forwards (up to 32.00 degrees)
+- `deliriumSkylineAngle` - Angle above level for going forwards (up to 32.00 degrees)
-- `elevatedBackwardAngle` - (optional) Angle above level for going backwards.
+- `deliriumSkylineBackwardAngle` - (optional) Angle above level for going backwards.
 Forward angle is used if not provided.

 #### `enableCustomShaping`
 Allows Pint to toggle into custom shaping (untested, probably still needs some work)